openvinotoolkit/open_model_zoo/contribution.md

 - `optical_character_recognition`
 - `semantic_segmentation`

-If your model solves another task, you can freely add it with modification of [tools/downloader/common.py](tools/downloader/common.py) file list `KNOWN_TASK_TYPES`
+If task, that your model solve, is not listed here, please add new type of task to [tools/downloader/common.py](tools/downloader/common.py) file list `KNOWN_TASK_TYPES`

 **`files`**

-You must describe all files, which must be downloaded, in this section.
-Each file must is described in few tags:
+You describe all files, which need to be downloaded, in this section.
+Each file is described in few tags:

 * `name` sets file name after downloading
 * `size` sets file size